RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

         sudo dnf install java

+Make sure you see "Complete!" to ensure successfull installation.

 ### Step 2
 ⚠️ DO NOT run your server from the root user.<br/>For security reasons, create a separate user for Tomcat server.
 In this case user was name "tomcat" but you can name it different.